Eumaeus/Eumaeus.github.io/_posts/2018-11-10-validating.md

 ---
 layout: post
-title: Testing the LSJs
+title: Testing Lexica
 ---

-# A Newer LSJ
+# How Many Entries in Liddell-Scott?

 Earlier, [I announced a new online version of the Liddell, Scott, Jones Greek Lexicon](https://eumaeus.github.io/2018/10/30/lsj.html), based on [a transformation of the Perseus *LSJ* data, by Giuseppe Celano](https://github.com/gcelano/LSJ_GreekUnicode).
 Subsequently, I announced a [new version of the lexicon data based on further work at the University of Chicago](https://eumaeus.github.io/2018/11/05/chicago.html).